Rsantct/DevControl/doc/README.md

 ## A SoC computer

-Like Raspberry Pim, any model
+Like Raspberry Pi, any model attached to your Wifi or Eth

 ## Software packages